freebsd/freebsd-quarterly/2020q4/git.md

 commit mail, and similar needs.

 The doc tree migration occurred on December 8th and 9th.
-After the conversion some minor changes to the documentation build infrastructure were necesary.
+After the conversion some minor changes to the documentation build infrastructure were necessary.

 The src tree migration occurred between December 20th and 23rd for the main branch; some additional tasks occurred over the next week or so.
 These